mvaganov/CmdLineAsteroids/notes.md

 `voice`
-because the command line console's characters are not perfect squares we can take that into account with our shape drawing code if we can scale our 2D vectors Add a Scale method to Vec2
+because the command line console's characters are not perfect squares we can take that into account with our shape drawing code if we can scale our 2D vectors Lets add scale methods to Vec2

 `scene`
 MrV/Geometry/Vec2.cs